-You’ll spend more bucks to photographers, but good light meters don’t have to cost a fortune.
-While high-end versions can cost over a thousand dollars, reliable models for beginners can be picked up for much lower than that which can be afforded if you plan to do so.
-This article comprises of a list of the Best Light Meters that you can buy to channelize the photographer in you hence keep reading.
+While high-end versions can cost over a thousand dollars, the reliable models for beginners can be picked up for much lower than that which can be afforded if you plan to do so.
+This article comprises of a list of the five best Light Meters that you can buy to channelize the photographer in you!

 1. Kenko KFM-1100